Glatzli/model_comparison_codes/README.md

 GOAL: till end of the year/mid Jan 1. draft of full thesis!

 ToDo:
+- changed AROME height as z read in routine, need to change still for Icon, ...
 - change smoothing for HATPRO and radiosonde! then continue w hatpro/radiosonde cap height calc check in plot_vertical_profile line 688 => only check HATPRO, radio looks good!
 - which measure for humidity? plot evtl dewpoint depression
 - cap height calculation: